Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Corner data

-Thanks to this identification, Equations \eqref{eq:Cfibration} and \eqref{eq:CfibrationAb} can both be written as
+Thanks to this identification, Equations \eqref{eq:CtoP-YM} and \eqref{eq:CfibrationAb} can both be written as

+where $\X_\rad \to \Acal$ is a fibration with fibre $\mathcal{H}_A$ (resp. $\mathcal{H}$ in the Abelian case).
 Using the fact that the constraint gauge algebra coincides with the on-shell flux annihilator ($\fGo = \fN$, Theorem \ref{thm:fGo}), we showed that $\mathcal{E}_\pp \simeq \F$ is invariant under the action of $\Go$ (Proposition \ref{prop:hamactionGp}).
 Therefore, from the previous equation we deduce that

-In the cases we are investigating, it is easy to see that $\Gred$ acts freely on $\mathcal{A}/\Go$: in the irreducible semisimple case because the action $\G\circlearrowright\mathcal{A}$ is free, and in the Abelian case because the only stabilizing elements are constant gauge transformations---which are already part of $\Go$ (Proposition \ref{prop:Gausslaw}, Section \ref{sec:runex-fluxgaugegroup}).
+In the cases we are investigating, it is easy to see that $\Gred$ acts freely on $\Acal/\Go$: in the irreducible semisimple case because the action $\G\circlearrowright\Acal$ is free, and in the Abelian case because the only stabilising elements are constant gauge transformations---which are already part of $\Go$ (Proposition \ref{prop:Gausslaw}, Section \ref{sec:runex-fluxgaugegroup}).
 Therefore, a fortiori, $\Gred$ must act freely also on $\underline{\X}{}_\rad$.
 From this, we deduce that $\underline{\X}_\rad$ is the principal bundle

-Therefore, from this and the previous decomposition of $\uCo$, we find that $\uCo$ is a fibre bundle over $\uX{}_\rad$:
+Therefore, from this and the previous decomposition of $\uCo$, we find that $\uCo$ is a fibre bundle over $\uuC{}_\rad$:

-which means that, locally, we have the decomposition $\uCo \approx \uX{}_\rad \times \Gred \times \F$.
+which means that, locally, we have the decomposition $\uCo \approx \uuC{}_\rad \times \Gred \times \F$.

-To understand the fibration structure of $\uX = \uCo /\Gred$, we observe that in quotienting $\uCo$, $\Gred$ acts solely on the fibre $\Gred\times\F$ and not on the base $\uX{}_\rad = \underline{\X}{}_\rad/\Gred$.
+To understand the fibration structure of $\uuC = \uCo /\Gred$, we observe that in quotienting $\uCo$, $\Gred$ acts solely on the fibre $\Gred\times\F$ and not on the base $\uuC{}_\rad = \underline{\X}{}_\rad/\Gred$.
 Moreover, the action on the fibre is by right translations on the $\Gred$ factor and by coadjoint actions on the $\F$ one:

-Therefore, $\uX$ can be written as a fibration over $\uX{}_\rad$:
+Therefore, $\uuC$ can be written as a fibration over $\uuC{}_\rad$:

 where the isomorphism on the left is given by

 Focusing on a single superselection sector, we get

 Now, notice that---owing to the isomorphism $\C_\pp \simeq \F$---the space of on-shell superselections, $\mathcal{B} \doteq \C_\pp / \Gpoff \simeq \F / \Gred$ (Theorem \ref{thm:spaceofsuperselection}), is isomorphic to the space of coadjoint orbits of the on-shell fluxes: